Becoming a Successful Music Major

 A clear understanding of why you want to major in music – Majoring in music can be an exciting experience which challenges a college student to achieve more as a musician than he or she ever dreamed.
 But it usually requires more hours of daily work and study than many other major areas; it requires a good deal of self-disciplined work alone in a practice room; and it requires developing broader musical skills and knowledge than most high school students suspect.
 If a potential music major has a clear idea of why this is important to him or her, what the end goal is, and how much he or she values daily contact with art music, it becomes easier to sustain the level of effort needed for success.
 It may prove helpful and lend perspective to discuss these issues with a professional musician who has completed a college degree in music.

 A clear understanding of how college is different from high school: College years are an exciting bridge to professional and personal maturity.
-Take a minute to review some comparisons of how college expectations and experiences differ from those of high school.
+College expectations and experiences differ from those of high school.